plantain-00/ts-transformers-plantain/README.md

 _lastExecutingCode = "demo/index.tsx:16:1";
 ```

+logger can be disabled by `last-executing-code:disable` in comment.
-logger can be disabled by `last-executing-code:disable` in comment
+children logger can be disabled by `last-executing-code:disable-children` in comment

 ## usage